industrial-edge/performance-insight-getting-started/README.md

 ## Usage

 Once the Data Service app is configured and data is availalbe from a running PLC, process data can be collected.
-Performance insight visualizes giving data insights (KPIs, metrics, etc.)
+Performance insight visualizes this data and gives data insights (KPIs, metrics, etc.)

 ## Documentation